peterhaefliger/hugo/content/blog/linguistic-silos.md

 ![4. slide 1](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg01.png)

-Linguists distinguish between concepts and their labels or terms or names.
+Linguists distinguish between "concepts" and their "labels" or "terms" or "names".

 Obviously, different languages use different labels.
 And as the cover does not change a book, the label will not change a concept.